-In order to obtain covered services, we recommend you designate a network primary care provider for each member.
-You may select any network primary care provider who is accepting new patients.
-If you do not select a network primary care provider for each member, one will be assigned.
-You may obtain a list of network primary care providers at our website or by calling the telephone number shown on the front page of this contract.
+In order to obtain Covered Services, we recommend you designate a Network Primary Care Provider for each Member.
+You may select any Network Primary Care Provider who is accepting new patients.
+If you do not select a Network Primary Care Provider for each Member, one will be assigned.
+You may obtain a list of Network Primary Care Providers at our website or by contacting our Member Services department.